persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-18-python-fastapi-auth-ml-five.md

   - house-price-predicting
 ---

-Python FastAPI with JWT Auth serving a Machine Learning Application with ONNX Predicting House Prices using Ames Housing Dataset (v7) - hosted at Vercel Cloud using Serverless Functions
+Python FastAPI with JWT Auth serving a Machine Learning Application using Linear Regression with ONNX Predicting House Prices using Ames Housing Dataset (v7) - hosted at Vercel Cloud using Serverless Functions

 <p><a href="https://fastapi-jwt-auth-ml-five.vercel.app/docs" target="_blank" title="FastAPI serving JWT Auth and ML using ONNX">Try the demo by OpenAPI...</a></p>

-A Starter FastAPI + JWT Auth + ML + ONNX + Predicting house prices using Ames Housing Dataset + OpenAPI / Swagger - secured by HTTPS
+A Starter FastAPI + JWT Auth + ML + Linear Regression + ONNX + Predicting house prices using Ames Housing Dataset + OpenAPI / Swagger - secured by HTTPS

 During the development process, I used ChatGPT for assisting with code generation and Github Copilot for code inline suggestion